Wyoming Cowboys football: Colorado State

 The Bronze Boot is awarded to the winner of the college football game between Wyoming and Colorado State Rams in nearby Fort Collins, Colorado.
+Laramie and Fort Collins are only about 65 miles apart.
 The annual game has evolved into one of the most bitterly contested rivalries in college football.
 The teams have waged the "Border War" over 100 times since the schools began playing in 1899, playing every year except 1901, 1902, 1906, 1907, 1918, 1924, 1926, 1927, 1928, 1943, 1944, and 1945.
 This is one of the oldest interstate rivalries west of the Mississippi River.
-The series is the oldest rivalry for both schools and the "Border War" has been played in three different centuries.
-CSU leads the series 59-50-5.
+Until the 1949 game, CSU led the series 30–5–5.
+From the 1949 game onward, Wyoming has a record of 46–29 against the Rams.
+The series is the oldest rivalry for both schools and the Border War has been played in three different centuries.
+CSU leads the series 59-51-5 as of 2023.

 Hawaii

-The Paniolo Trophy is awarded to the winner of the college football games played between Wyoming and Hawaii Rainbow Warriors football Hawaii.
-This rivalry started in 1979 when Hawaii joined the Western Athletic Conference WAC conference and was played annually until 1997, shortly before Wyoming joined the newly formed Mountain West Conference.
+The Paniolo Trophy is awarded to the winner of the college football games played between Wyoming and Hawaii Rainbow Warriors football.
+This rivalry started in 1979 when Hawaii joined the Western Athletic Conference conference and was played annually until 1997, shortly before Wyoming joined the newly formed Mountain West Conference.
 Hawaii joined the MWC as a football–only affiliate member in 2012, renewing the rivalry.
-Wyoming leads the series 16–11.
+Wyoming leads the series 17–11 as of 2023.

 Utah State

-Bridger's Battle is the name for the games played between Wyoming and Utah State, the winner of which is awarded the trophy of the rivalry, a .50 caliber Rocky Mountain Hawken rifle.
+Bridger's Battle is the name for the games played between Wyoming and Utah State, the winner is awarded the trophy of the rivalry, a .50 caliber Rocky Mountain Hawken rifle.
 The rivalry started in 1903, and renewed as an annual game in 2013 when Utah State joined the Mountain West Conference.
-USU leads the series 40-28-4.
+However, with divisions going away in 2023, this streak of annual meetings ended.
+USU leads the series 40–28–4.